beanbaginc/diffx/docs/index.rst

 * A single diff can't represent a list of commits
 * There's no standard way to represent binary patches
-* Diffs don't know about text encodings (which is a problem more than you might think)
+* Diffs don't know about text encodings (which is more of a problem than you might think)
-* Diffs don't have any standard for encoding arbitrary metadata, so everyone implements it their own way.
+* Diffs don't have any standard format for arbitrary metadata, so everyone implements it their own way.

 We're long past the point where diffs should be able to do all this.
 Tools